-Convocation: A call to assemble, to reflect on the ways our “core” values—creativity, compassion, commitment—impact and sustain our professional lives.
+Convocation: A call to assemble, to reflect on the ways our core values—creativity, compassion, commitment—impact and sustain our professional lives.
 An opportunity for students and faculty to connect across programs and to reflect on the shared values of each of our disciplines.

-Connecting our mission and core values to practice across professions.
+Connecting our mission and core values to practice across professions

 The Convocation is an opportunity for GSEC students and faculty to connect across programs and to reflect on the shared values of each of our disciplines.
-First year GSEC students are required to attend and register on-line for one workshop.
+Our goals for the Convocation are as follows:

 2) To engage students from all programs to explore relevant topics related to social justice